With Marla Hlady

 First exhibit at the Artists at Glenfiddich space in Dufftown, Scotland, July 26 – August 25, 2019.

-First Canadian presentation at Christie Contemporary, Toronto, March 20 – April 18 (run extended to July 11).
-Hours are 12-4pm Wed-Sat, or by appointment.
-The exhibition was recently featured in the Toronto section of ARTFORUM Critics’ Picks, reviewed by Daniella Sanader.
-The piece is presented alongside Sampler.
+First Canadian exhibition at Christie Contemporary, Toronto, March 20 – April 18, 2020 (run extended to July 11 due to covid).
+The exhibition was featured in the Toronto section of ARTFORUM Critics’ Picks, reviewed by Daniella Sanader.
+The piece was presented alongside Sampler.

 Two stills from the distillery were retired on June 28, 2019 after serving for 12 years.
 They were removed through the roof by a crane and replaced by new ones.
 The swan neck portions of the stills were then cut for us by master coppersmith Dennis McBain.
 They were then pressure washed before being brought into the gallery.